alexashley/keycloak-password-policy-have-i-been-pwned/README.md

 Build the jar with `make build` (see the [development](#development) section for prerequisites) and place it under `${KEYCLOAK_HOME}/standalone/deployments/`.

-Now you should the provider as an option in the dropdown, and can configure it:
+Now you should see the provider as an option in the dropdown, and can configure it:

 ![policy config][policy-config]

-The policy value is a threshold for the number of times that the password hash appears in HIBP.
-The default is 1.
+The policy value is the threshold for the number of times that the password hash appears in HIBP.
+The default is 1, meaning that any password that appears in HIBP is disallowed.

 ## development